 Oregonian article alerts investors to the dangers of high return investments

-Securities attorney Robert Banks and Chief of Enforcement at the Division of Finance and Corporate Securities Consumer & Business Services Department (DFCS), Van Pounds, were both quoted in Molly Young’s recent Oregonian article about high return investments and Salem investment adviser Kevin Winder.
+The Chief of Enforcement at the Division of Finance and Corporate Securities Consumer & Business Services Department (DFCS), Van Pounds, was both quoted in Molly Young’s recent Oregonian article about high return investments and Salem investment adviser Kevin Winder.
 Winder lost his license for selling promissory notes to clients in businesses in which he had a personal interest.
 Misrepresenting investments is not a new storyline, but it is uniquely tragic for every new set of victims.
 You can read the full story here.

 Use caution when advisors recommend alternative Investments with high return rates